top of page

 Interdisciplinary artist and lighting designer

-A light enthusiast and Honorary Artist of FONCA since 2017, Jésica Elizondo explores the processes of transformation and activation of space-time in the performing arts.
-Her work focuses on spatial conceptualization and lighting design, with a special interest in bodies that function as containers of choreographic knowledge.
+Jésica Elizondo is an artist passionate about light, who explores through her work the processes of transformation and the activation of space–time–matter within the performing arts.
+Her practice focuses on spatial conceptualization and luminous creation, with a special interest in bodies as containers of choreographic knowledge.
+Since 2017, she has been a member of Mexico’s National System of Art Creators (Sistema Nacional de Creadores de Arte).

-Elizondo is the co-creator and co-director of Poética sobre la escucha (2024), CUERPO NO CUERPO (2022), ANÓNIMA (2021) —a finalist for the Guillermo Arriaga National Dance Award— and Disposición del Ser (2016) projects carried out under the EO Project label.
-As a performer, she has been involved in pieces such as LEIB ¿qué resiste un cuerpo?
-(2022) by Shantí Vera / Cuatro X Cuatro, SALTAR (2022), a binational video art project by Melissa Herrada (Mexico) and Cordelia Grierson (United Kingdom), funded by the British Council, and EL CUERPO VACIO (2017) by Shantí Vera / Cuatro X Cuatro, with performances in Mexico, Germany, Peru,
+She is the co-creator and co-director of Poética sobre la escucha (2024), CUERPO NO CUERPO (2022), ANÓNIMA(2021), and Disposición del ser (2016), projects developed under the EO Project label.
+As a performer, she has participated in LEIB: ¿qué puede un cuerpo?
+(2025) and LEIB: ¿qué desea un cuerpo?
+(2022) by Shantí Vera / Cuatro X Cuatro; SALTAR (2022), a Mexico–UK video art project by Melissa Herrada (Mexico) and Cordelia Grierson (United Kingdom), funded by the British Council; and EL CUERPO VACÍO (2017), also by Shantí Vera / Cuatro X Cuatro.
+These works have been presented in Mexico, Germany, Peru, the United Kingdom, Brazil, and other countries.

-Currently, she is a Member of the National System of Art Creators (SNCA) 2023-2026 FONCA and collaborates with various artists and collectives with shared interests in artistic thought.
-With over 70 stage lighting designs, her work has been presented in major venues in Mexico and in more than twelve countries.
+She is currently a member of the National System of Art Creators (SNCA) 2023–2026, supported by FONCA, and collaborates with various artists and collectives engaged in the exploration of contemporary artistic thought.
+With more than seventy lighting designs for stage, her work has been presented in major venues across Mexico and in more than a dozen countries.

 • LinkedIn Social Icon